GivePenny/GherkinSpec/docs/DependencyInjection.md

 ## Default basic DI

 By default, GherkinSpec plugs in a basic Dependency Injection framework.
-This currently will create an instance of any class that has a public constructor that takes no parameters.
+This currently will create an instance of any class that has a public constructor that takes no parameters, or that takes other objects as parameters.
+Simple types such as strings and integers are not supported.
 The instance lifetime is scoped (see the Scoped section below for more information).

-If you need to use a class that itself has dependencies or other constructor arguments, or if you would like to use a different lifetime for instances then you need to plug in an external DI framework.
+If you need to use a class that itself has dependencies or other constructor arguments such as strings or integers, or if you would like to use a different lifetime for instances then you need to plug in an external DI framework.
 The next section describes how to do that.

 ## Optional complete DI